Sexuality – It’s more complicated than you think

 Something that I found that resonated with me was that every person has a romantic orientation and a sexual orientation.
 For some they are aligned, romantic & sexual attraction for the opposite gender.
 And some they aren’t.

-Whilst it was a topic I was always interested in, I never really gave my sexuality a seconds thought – I was straight and that was that!
+Whilst it was a topic I was always interested in, I never really gave my sexuality a seconds thought.

 But the more I thought about it as I grew up I always knew that I just wasn’t acting that way people my age were “supposed to act”, so what happens when you don’t have primary sexual attraction to anyone?
 I explained this to a friend who said I could be demisexual so I looked it up and I pretty much fit the bill!
-Falling into the Grey-A category: A demisexual is a person who experiences romantic feelings for someone (in my case people of the opposite gender) but who may only experience sexual attraction if a strong emotional connection with that person is made.
+Falling into the Grey-A category: A demisexual is a person who experiences romantic feelings for someone but who may only experience sexual attraction if a strong emotional connection with that person is made.
 It comes from being half way between Sexual and Asexual

 Looking back on my teenage years it made sense, I was never as interested in relationships and sex as my friends were.
 I always refused to play spin the bottle, feeling physically sick and having panic attacks at the thought of having to kiss another person and I never, like literally never, had a crush in the teenage sense of the word (that guy in class who you’ve never spoken to like ever)!
 I was always the one who was most likely to become lonely cat lady, and people used to get annoyed and think I didn’t trust them enough to tell them who I liked but I genuinely didn’t think of anyone that way.